Employee Can Pursue National Origin Discrimination Lawsuit

-Legal Translation Services Help Avoid Race and National Origin Discrimination in the Workplace
+Legal Translation to Avoid Race and National Origin Discrimination

 In Vargas v.
 Michaels Stores, the plaintiff filed a lawsuit against his employer alleging claims of race and national origin discrimination as well as hostile work environment under Title VII, 42 U.S.C.
 Section 1981, and the Florida Civil Rights Act.
 After the close of discovery, the defendant filed a motion for summary judgment seeking the dismissal of all of the plaintiff’s claims based on the analytical framework set forth in McDonnell Douglas Corp. v.
 Green, 411 U.S. 792 (1973).